lmy441900/lmy441900.github.io/_posts/2018-09-13-prevent-windows-from-modifying-uefi-boot-sequence.md

 [guide]: https://wiki.archlinux.org/index.php/UEFI#Windows_changes_boot_order

-My case is even worse: I have encrypted my Windows using [VeraCrypt], with the Windows boot loader keep staying in the ESP (unencrypted).
+My case is even worse: I have encrypted my Windows using [VeraCrypt], with the Windows boot loader keeps staying in the ESP (unencrypted).
 So everytime my laptop boot the Windows boot loader, it simply prompts "your system is damaged and need a repair" with a frightening blue background.
 Hence, I need a way to get rid of this, instead of stupidly pressing F9 (on my Dell laptop this is F12) everytime I power on a computer.

 [VeraCrypt]: https://veracrypt.fr

 One interesting fact I discovered during my dull reboot testing is that (I guess, perhaps) Windows checks the existence of `Windows Boot Manager` entry in the UEFI boot table.
-If there is no, Windows will set one, and modify the boot sequence so that `Windows Boot Manager` always gets loaded the first.
-If there is one, then Windows will do nothing.
+If there is none, Windows will set one, and modify the boot sequence so that `Windows Boot Manager` always gets loaded the first.
+If there is one, Windows will do nothing.
 So I let Windows to set the entry anyway, and reboot to Linux, run:

 ```bash
 sudo efibootmgr --bootnum 0 --inactive